 Florida’s Expert in PVC & TPO Membrane Roofing

-Membranes can be an excellent choice as a roofing material for low-slope or flat commercial roofs in South Florida and there are several very good products available.
+Roofing membranes can be an excellent choice for low-slope or flat commercial roofs in South Florida and there are several very good products available.
 Polyvinyl Chloride (PVC) and Thermoplastic Olefin (TPO) are considered two of the best and Rainbow Roofing is a specialist in their applications.
-Our skilled roofing technicians install TPO roofing in Ft.
-Lauderdale, Miami, Palm Beach, and the surrounding areas and we’re one of the top installers of PVC roofing in Florida.
+Our skilled roofing contractors install TPO roofing in Ft.
+Lauderdale, Palm Beach, and the surrounding areas and we’re one of the top PVC roofing installers in South Florida.

 Rainbow Roofing can handle your new construction needs for PVC and TPO membrane roofing in Florida and we’re also adept at membrane repairs and re-roofing older structures.
 Older buildings receiving PVC roofing in Florida often benefit from the additional strength the roofing product offers.